alexpedrini/alexpedrini.github.io/_pages/aboutme.md

   overlay_filter: 0.1 # darkens the background so text is readable
   overlay_color: "#000"
   caption: "Sunset on the Tjärö island, in Sweden"

----

-When I am not looking at the stars and galaxies in our sky, I have many interests and passions that I love to follow.
+excerpt: "When I am not looking at the stars and galaxies in our sky, I have many interests and passions that I love to follow.
 I am very curious person, and my curiosity doesn't stop at the edge of galaxies.
-The skills I have developed as a researcher, the attention to details and working with complex systems, extend into other areas of my life.
+The skills I have developed as a researcher, the attention to details and working with complex systems, extend into other areas of my life."
 ---

 **Food** is a place where I find both inspiration and purpose.